-In his imaginative and expressive approach to painting, Goya prefigured the later developments of the Romantic Movement in France during the 1800s, as well as modern art beginning with Manet and the Impressionists.
-He paved "the way for modern art with his freedom of interpretation, his violent technique and his use of distortion."
+In his imaginative and expressive approach to painting, Goya prefigured the later developments of the Romantic Movement in France during the 1800s, as well as modern art beginning with Édouard Manet and the Impressionists.
+He made a path for future modern artists by being creative in his interpretation and passionate in his painting.

-- 1. This is a painting of Goya and his doctor, Dr. Arrieta.
+- This is a painting of Goya and his doctor, Dr. Arrieta.
 How does the artist made himself look sick?
 How does he make the doctor look healthy? - 2.
-The doctor and Goya friends, how does the artist show their relationship?
-Look for the people standing in the background?
-Why do you think these people are in the painting?
+The doctor and Goya are friends.
+How does the artist show their relationship?
+Look for the people standing in the background.
+Why do you think these people are there?
 How do they make you feel?
 What is your reasoning? - 3.
 Goya painted this picture for Dr. Arrieta as a thank-you.
-Do you think this portrait is a good thank you gift?
+Do you think this portrait is a good thank-you gift?
 Why or why not?